 So the refactored version is:

 Generally, I think this version is better than the previous two versions.
 But how do we know which one is better?
-After all, this refactor doesn’t change code much, it is still doing a lot of things in one object, doesn’t fit the SOLID principle. but compared to the original code, the essential and accidental complexity both decreased, mainly by improving justify the logic and some minor improvement for
+After all, this refactor doesn’t change code much, it is still doing a lot of things in one object, and doesn’t fit the SOLID principle. but compared to the original code, the essential and accidental complexity both decreased, mainly by improving justifying the logic and some minor improvement for

 read_lines.
 Make the program size from 86 lines to 53 lines.
 So if we want to introduce abstractions at this point, the code will still be simpler.
 We can of course introduce more abstractions, but abstractions also increase accidental complexity,

-When writing code, we need to carefully estimate the essential complexity and accidental complexity, understand the goal is to reduce them, but not implement any patterns or abstractions itself.
+When writing code, we need to carefully estimate the essential complexity and accidental complexity, and understand the goal is to reduce them, but not implement any patterns or abstractions themselves.
 When we see the opportunity to introduce abstractions, start from a simple one and make sure there are enough usages.
 Also, be ready to remove it when it becomes unnecessary.
 Last but not least figure out how to reduce essential complexity and replace it with a better algorithm to solve the problem domain.